loganmeetsworld/homographs-talk-2018/blog.md

-# TODO WIP
+# [TODO WIP] Homographs, a History

-Homograph attacks have been a concept since the late 1990s.
+Homograph attacks have been a concept in security since the late 1990s.
 So why do we find ourselves still talking about them today?
-In this post, I plan to explore the history of homographs, and why, like many of the internets path dependent problems, it seems like they just won't ever go away.
+In this post, I plan to explore the history of homographs, and why, like many of the internet's path dependency problems, it seems like they just won't ever go away.

-## Origins
+## Origins of my Interest

 * Hackerone program
 * Websites hosting profiles